GummyDonut/3d-origami-diagram-tool/README.md

 ### Bug list
 * ~~Small Bug where click outside grid throws error in POPOVERCursor.js - essentially better sanity checks~~
 * ~~Small bug popover no longer matches size of grid when zoomed in.
 Need to update it by the zoom factor~~
-* Small bug with drawing lines, need to account for zoom factor
+* ~~Small bug with drawing lines, need to account for zoom factor~~
 * ~~Small bug fix needed keep old options after closing and reopening a tool~~
+* Bug with bounds of stroke on diagonal lines with widths greater than 4

 ### Maybe read into for later
 * Information about layers, possibly useful for manipulating text, or just simply adding layers